Lorenzo Sewell: Early life

 Sewell was born and raised in Detroit.
 While he was in Fraser High School, his father went to prison for murder, and his younger brother was hit by a car and killed.
-As a result, Sewell became heavily involved in drugs, drug dealing and gang life, ultimately becoming a gang leader.
+Sewell was heavily involved in drugs, drug dealing and gang life, ultimately becoming a gang leader.

 During his senior year of high school, while under the influence of drugs and alcohol in Daytona Beach, Sewell was kicked out of a resort.
 On his way out, the security guard told Sewell that he would pray for him.
 On April 18, 1999, Sewell attended his grandmother's church, and had a ‘Damascus Road’ experience that turned his life around.

 Sewell was the lead pastor of the Woodside Bible Church Pontiac Campus.
 Sewell also served as the Director of the Dream Center of Pontiac.
 He became senior pastor at 180 Church on December 31, 2018.
 In January 2019, Sewell became the Lead Servant of Evangel Ministries in Detroit.